ManbirSinghRakhra/NewsFeedWithSocialIdentity/README.md

 ## Introduction to Asp.Net Core and AngularJS based News Feed Environments.
 1. This Application is built using Asp.Net Core 2.0, 2.1 and AngularJs 1.7.
 2. There are three main projects on this application.
+3. I have used SOLID Design principles not only in the programming level.
+But, yes in the Solution Architecture level as well.
+4. I have attempted this project with my best knowledge and honestly.

 ## Introduction to main Projects
 * IdentityServer - This handles the identity.
 I have attached it with Google External Authentication using OIDC.